-Rule 4.
-Conflict with Law
+Conflict with Law Rule 4

-If any of these Rules, or modification of these Rules agreed on by the Parties, is determined to be in conflict with a provision of applicable law, the provision of law will govern over the Rule in conflict, and no other Rule will be affected.
+If any of these Rules, or any supplementation or modification of these Rules agreed on by the Parties, is determined to be in conflict with a provision of applicable law, the law will govern over the Rule in conflict, and no other Rule will be affected.

-Rule 5.
-Commencing an Arbitration
+Commencing an Arbitration Rule 5.

-- (a) The Arbitration is deemed commenced when JAMS confirms in a Commencement Letter its receipt of one of the following: - (i) A post-dispute Arbitration agreement fully executed by all Parties and that specifies JAMS administration or use of any JAMS Rules; or - (ii) A pre-dispute written contractual provision requiring the Parties to arbitrate the dispute or claim and which specifies JAMS administration or use of any JAMS Rules or which the Parties agree shall be administered by JAMS; or - (iii) A written confirmation of an oral agreement of all Parties to participate in an Arbitration administered by JAMS or conducted pursuant to any JAMS Rules; or - (iv) A copy of a court order compelling Arbitration at JAMS. - (b) The Commencement Letter shall confirm which one of the above requirements for commencement has been met, that JAMS has received all payments required under the applicable fee schedule, and that the claimant has provided JAMS with contact information for all Parties along with evidence that the Demand has been served on all Parties.
+- (a) The Arbitration is deemed commenced when JAMS confirms in a Commencement Letter its receipt of one of the following: - (i) A post-dispute arbitration agreement fully executed by all Parties and that specifies expedited JAMS administration or use of these Rules; or - (ii) A pre-dispute written contractual provision requiring the Parties to arbitrate the dispute or claim and specifying expedited JAMS administration or use of these Rules or accompanied by the Parties' agreement that the Arbitration shall be administered by JAMS under these Rules: or - (iii) A written confirmation of an oral agreement of the Parties to participate in an arbitration conducted pursuant to these Rules; or - (iv) A copy of a court order compelling arbitration at JAMS under these Rules.

-- (c) If a Party that is obligated to arbitrate in accordance with subparagraph (a) of this Rule fails to agree to participate in the Arbitration process, JAMS shall confirm in writing that Party's failure to respond or participate and, pursuant to Rule 22(j), the Arbitrator, once appointed, shall schedule, and provide appropriate notice of a Hearing or other opportunity for the Party demanding the Arbitration to demonstrate its entitlement to relief. - (d) The date of commencement of the Arbitration is the date of the Commencement Letter, but is not intended to be applicable to any legal requirements such as the statute of limitations, any contractual limitations period, or claims notice requirements.
-The term "commencement" as used in this Rule is intended only to pertain to the operation of this and other rules (such as Rule 3, 9(a), 9(c), 13(a), 17(a), 31(a).)
+- (b) The Commencement Letter shall confirm which one of the requirements for commencement has been met, that JAMS has received the payments required under the applicable fee schedule, and that the claimant has provided JAMS with contact information for all Parties along with evidence that the Demand has been served on all Parties. - (c) If a Party that is obligated to arbitrate in accordance with subparagraph (a) of this Rule fails to agree to participate in the Arbitration process, JAMS shall confirm in writing that Party's failure to respond or participate and, pursuant to Rule 22, the Arbitrator, once appointed, shall schedule, and provide appropriate notice of a Hearing or other opportunity for the Party demanding the Arbitration to demonstrate its entitlement to relief. - (d) The date of commencement of the Arbitration is the date of the Commencement Letter, but is not intended to be applicable to any legal requirement, such as the statute of limitations, any contractual limitations period, or claims notice requirement.
+The term "commencement" as used in this Rule is intended only to pertain to the operation of this and other rules (such as Rules 3, 13, or 31).
+The tolling of the statute of limitations or a contractual limitations period shall be regarded by JAMS to occur upon the date of service of a Demand; compliance with Rule 5(a) as appropriate; and payment of any fee required under the applicable fee schedule.